-A minimum of 12 to15 credit hours of course work in an outside field, such as comparative literature, fine arts, folklore, history, political science, religious studies, or other approved departments.
+A minimum of 12 to 15 credit hours of course work in an outside (non-EALC) field, such as comparative literature, fine arts, folklore, history, political science, religious studies, or other approved departments.
 Examination in the minor if prescribed by the department or program concerned.

 Before the qualifying examination, students must demonstrate proficiency, both oral and reading, in the student's major language, as well as reading proficiency in French, German, or another European language relevant to their research area.
 For some areas of research, proficiency in a second modern East Asian language or a classical East Asian language is necessary.
 Specific program requirements will be determined in consultation with the Director of Graduate Studies and the student’s Advisory Committee, according to departmental guidelines.